vishu-3/laravel_installer/README.md

 # laravel_installer

 This functionality can be run on Linux family like ubuntu.
+It works perfectly fine for Laravel version 6,7,8.
+Make sure that you have necessary php packages installed on your system.

 I have clubbed some of commands to create installation and permission managent of laravel project a lot easier.This installer uses composer for downloading laravel project under /var/www/html directory.